Trip Report: Indonesia Endangered Wildlife Tour 2017

 Unusually for this time of year, we have had a few days where it rained.
 Luckily for us they occurred during period of rest and one time, while we were heading back to our boat.
 Although very heavy, it has to be said that tropical downpours are for the most part, very refreshing and end as suddenly as they begin.

 As for the wildlife appearances, well, I have to say that this year was pretty spectacular.
-Not only did we saw all the key species in droves, but also on several occasions we observed some behaviours not witnessed by many.
+Not only did we see all the key species in droves, but also on several occasions we observed some behaviours not witnessed by many.

 Our journey began in Borneo, the world’s third largest island.
 We spent a few days living onboard a traditional houseboat to reach some of the locations deep within the rainforest inaccessible by roads.
 Almost immediately after a brief cruise heading upriver our guide spotted an Orangutan by the bank, feeding on the hearts of Nipa Palm.
 It was somewhat camera shy however, but it did spark everyone’s excitement.